-Once your account is set up and Piwik PRO is collecting data from your website, it’s a good time to think about a tracking plan.
-Your tracking plan will help you focus on what data is important before you start looking at rows of numbers, colorful pie charts, and winding graphs.
+Once your account is set up and Piwik PRO is collecting data from your website, you can think about a tracking plan.
+Your tracking plan will help you focus on the most important data before you start looking at rows of numbers, colorful pie charts, and winding graphs.

 If you followed our guide, you’ve already decided which websites to track, and what types of data not to collect.
 For example, you could have excluded traffic from some IP addresses, ignored a few URL parameters, and chosen not to track people that wish to remain anonymous.
 Now you can decide which data, out of all the collected data, will be most useful for your company.

 To create a tracking plan, answer a few powerful questions:

 - What’s your company’s goal?
 (Focus on one goal)

 - What are goals for your website?
 (Usually, a website will have a few goals)